-This look was created using Cinema 4D with Greyscale Gorilla’s Texture Kit Pro, HDRI Light Kit Pro, HDRI Pro Studios and After Effects with plug-ins from Borisfx, GenArts, Video Copilot and Red Giant Software.
-Check out the breakdown below:
+This look was created using Cinema 4D with Greyscale Gorilla’s Texture Kit Pro, HDRI Light Kit Pro, HDRI Studio Kit and After Effects with plug-ins from Borisfx, GenArts, Video Copilot and Red Giant Software.

 The gold material was sourced from Greyscale Gorilla’s Texture Kit Pro.
 I removed the dents from the base material by switching off the Bump channel and tweaked the colours in the Color and Reflection channel to reduce the yellow.